BRUSH 14

 will this work on hooded eyes?

-can i use this with cream eyeshadows or just powders?
+does it work with cream eyeshadows or just powders?